 8. If you get stuck on an assignment, reach out to your supervisor.
 Let them know what you have done so far and ask for their advice on how to proceed.

 9. Be kind to yourself.
 Your brain just processes a bit differently.
 If you’re having a rough day or feeling bad about procrastinating or not staying on task, just vocalize that to yourself.
 “I’m having a tough time focusing today.
 It happens.
 It’s not the end of the world.
 I’m going to take a 15 minute break and then work on X task.”
 Sounds a little hokey but sometimes acknowledging the issue and talking yourself through a solution helps turn the corner.

 Here are some additional resources for lawyers with ADHD:

 First, you can reach out to me.
-Sign up for my coaching program (with a free consultation) here.
+Sign up for my coaching program.
 If you prefer to work at your own pace, enroll in Survive & Thrive, my online course for junior lawyers (free preview at the link) or Managing As a Midlevel, my course for law firm associates in their third through fifth years of practice.

 Second, https://thejdhd.com is a website created by a lawyer with ADHD to help other lawyers with ADHD.

 Third, https://www.additudemag.com includes a number of tips and strategies for adults with ADHD.